ntucllab/libcll/README.md

 <img src="docs/libcll.png" alt="libcll" style="zoom:25%;" />

 `libcll` is a Python library designed to simplify complementary-label learning (CLL) for researchers tackling real-world challenges.
 The package implements a wide range of popular CLL strategies, including **CPE**, the state-of-the-art algorithm as of 2023.
-Additionally, it includes unique datasets like **CLCIFAR10**, **CLCIFAR20**, **CLMIN10**, and **CLMIN20**, which feature complementary labels collected from human annotators.
+Additionally, it includes unique datasets like **CLImage** and **ACLImage**, which feature complementary labels collected from human annotators and VLM annotators.
 To foster extensibility, `libcll` provides a unified interface for integrating additional strategies, datasets, and models, making it a versatile tool for advancing CLL research.
 For more details, refer to the associated technical report on [arXiv](https://arxiv.org/abs/2411.12276).

 # Installation